If a rash of solicitations over the past few months are to be believed, there’s a major rush down in Mexico to acquire film rights to books.

 (Charlie McDowell, by the way, is another well-known film director.
 In what appears to be an earlier, nationality-neutral iteration of the scam, his name is used in solicitation emails identical to the ones above.)

-Here’s The Spotlight Media Productions.
+Here’s The Spotlight Media Productions (not to be confused with Spotlight Media Productions AG, a real production company in Germany–though confusion is certainly the intention).
 Its homepage is plastered with Netflix content scraped from other websites, and things go downhill from there, with a false origin story (the claimed 2002 founding date is belied by a web domain that as of this writing is just 125 days old), a page of sad-looking current projects that are all “coming soon” (and are definitely not Netflix), and fake testimonials with the names of real authors attached.
 Impressive!
 If perhaps not in the way intended.

 If you’re not put off by all of that and make the call, The Spotlight Media Productions will promptly send you a welcome email.